A running club created by two mums in Irlam is encouraging people of all abilities to join in and get fit together.

 “It’s been amazing to see how quickly it’s become a fun, consistent part of people’s lives.”

-The club are welcoming anyone to get involved “no matter your pace or experience.”
+The club is welcoming anyone to get involved no matter their pace or experience.

-Throughout the week the Irlam run club have multiple sessions, Tuesdays are Black Ice Bikini run – a 5km run with paces ranging from 4:30min/km to 7:30min/km.
+Throughout the week the club offers multiple sessions, Tuesdays are Black Ice Bikini run – a 5km run with paces ranging from 4:30min/km to 7:30min/km.

-The Tuesday night sessions have been described as the ‘perfect for those looking to challenge themselves or simply enjoy a steady jog.’
+The Tuesday night sessions are aimed at runners looking to challenge themselves or simply enjoy a steady jog.

-The club will be used to build up social relationships, and building a strong community spirit.
+The Saturday 9am sessions involve a longer run ranging from 5min/km to 7min/km, and will be used to build up social relationships, and building a strong community spirit.

-But they duo also have greater ambitions, as Katie said: “We want to keep challenging ourselves by participating in races, including longer distances like a half marathon or full marathon.
+But the duo also have greater ambitions, as Katie said: “We want to keep challenging ourselves by participating in races, including longer distances like a half marathon or full marathon.”

 Recent Comments